Get a whole year of Meerkat Meals & Meerkat Movies*

 A typical travel insurance policy, including single trip cover, should protect you against:

-Possibly.
-If you’re planning on being adventurous, you should check you’re covered or pay for extra cover for the following:
+If you’re planning on being adventurous, you should check the details of your single trip insurance or pay for extra cover for the following:

 Yes.
 To get you a list of quotes, we’ll ask you a few questions about your health and get you to add any pre-existing medical conditions.
 From a provider's point of view, if you or a member of your family has a health condition it could mean you're more likely to need medical help while you’re away.
 Because of this, some conditions might increase the insurance premium, but this isn’t always the case with all conditions.
 Make sure you list any medical conditions and give providers all the information they need.
 If you don’t, you might be charged more by your provider or not be covered if anyone gets ill.

-Yes.
-Where you’re travelling to could also impact on the price of your single trip travel insurance.
+Your destination could well impact on the price of your single trip travel insurance.
 For example, the following countries all have a high level of private health care, therefore it costs more to receive treatment there.